stormchaserroleplaying/stormchaserRPG/Introduction/Creation/Attributes/index.md

 | Standard Fantasy | 27 |
 | High Fantasy | 40 |

+## Stamina
+Your character's stamina defines how tough your character is in combat and other dangerous situations.
+You start with stamina equal to your Constitution score.
+This is also your **stamina maximum**.

+Record your character's stamina on your character sheet.

 ## Describing Your Character
 Take your character’s attributes into account as you flesh out their appearance and personality.
 A very strong character with low Intelligence might think and behave very differently from a very smart character with low Strength.